SamWhited/OpenShareLocationPlugin/README.md

 [Conversations][conversations].
 It uses data from Open Street Maps and doesn't require the Google Play Services to be installed.

+## Building

+Before building, first sign up for a [Thunderforest] account and get an API key.
+Then, edit or create the file `~/.gradle/gradle.properties` and add the key:

+    thunderforestAPIKey="abc"

 ## Open Source Services used:

  - [OSMDroid][osmdroid]